-5. Don’t Be Afraid of the Dark (1973): The Demons – I swear this list doesn’t totally mirror my Top 10 list, but there are a lot of titles represented here.
+5. Don’t Be Afraid of the Dark (1973): The Demons – I swear this list doesn’t totally mirror my Top 10 TVM list, but there are a lot of similar titles represented here.
 How could I face myself in the morning if I skipped these little demons that look like they are wearing hard hats covered in latex?
 They are adorable and totally freaky all at the same time.
 With the use of simple camera trickery, these little guys made a big impact on me in my younger years.
 And just imagine how Sally (Kim Darby) felt about them!

 4. Gargoyles (1972): The Gargoyle – Bernie Casey wowed and terrified audiences as the main Gargoyle in, you guessed it, Gargoyles!
 The incredible costumes and make up (some of which was supplied by the late Stan Winton) remain untouchable in a world of overused CGI.
 Simple, a little traditional and extremely effective, Casey disappeared into the character with his fantastic get-up and a little futzing with his voice.
 When he says “Read to me Diana, your voice pleases me,” you’re a little bit petrified and a little bit in love with the intelligent creature who is just trying to survive.
 Click on title for the whole review.

-3. Bad Ronald (1974): Ronald – Bad Ronald also made my Top 10 list, and again it was the character of Ronald that landed it squarely on there.
+3. Bad Ronald (1974): Ronald – Bad Ronald also made my Top 10 TVM list, and again it was the character of Ronald that landed it squarely on there.
 Scott Jacoby’s mesmerizing performance of a disturbed lost soul was just one of several amazing performances he lent to the small screen, which also included Smash Up on Interstate 5 and That Certain Summer (for which he won an Emmy).
-As Ronald, he scares the pants of you while eking out a weird sense of compassion for him.
-With his deep seated instability comes a longing to fit in and to still be loved by his overbearing mother.
+As Ronald, he scares the pants of you while also eking out a weird sense of compassion for him.
+With his deep sense of instability comes a longing to fit in and to still be loved by his overbearing mother.
 Click on title for a full review.

-2. Legend of Lizzie Borden (1975): Lizzie Borden – An unforgivable oversight on my list, I decided I would not make the mistake twice and had to include Elizabeth Montgomery’s absolutely chilling performance of accused killer Lizzie Borden here.
+2. Legend of Lizzie Borden (1975): Lizzie Borden – An unforgivable oversight on my other list, I decided I would not make the mistake twice and had to include Elizabeth Montgomery’s absolutely chilling performance of accused killer Lizzie Borden here.
 The movie methodically lays out the evidence against Ms. Borden and takes it one step further, showing what may or may not have happened on the fateful day that Borden was rumored to have taken an axe to her father and step-mother.
-Not only did this movie mesmerize viewers, it gave Liz Montgomery a new lease on her acting career and she delved deeply into dramas afterwards.
+Not only did this movie mesmerize viewers, it gave Liz Montgomery a new lease on her acting career and she dove deeply into dramas afterwards.

 1. Trilogy of Terror (1975): Zuni the Fetish Doll – I keep saying it, but perhaps no other creation has left such an indelible mark on young horror fans as the Zuni Fetish Doll.
-Featured in the last segment of Trilogy of Terror, Zuni was one bad ass dude who would stop at nothing to end Ms. Karen Black.
+Featured in the last segment of Trilogy of Terror, Zuni was one bad ass dude who would stop at nothing to end Miss Karen Black.
 I know we’ve all felt that way one time or another, but this guy meant it!
 Trilogy also landed on my Top Ten Made for Television Films of the 70s, and this little creature is what got it there.